-- 5.1 The virement process represents the major mechanism to align and take corrective (financial/budgetary) action within a vote (Directorate) during a financial year. - 5.2 In order for a vote (Directorate) to transfer funds from one cost center or capital project to another cost center or capital project, a saving has to be identified within the monetary limitations of the approved "giving" cost center or capital project allocations on the respective budgets. - 5.3 Sufficient, (no committed) budgetary provision should be available within the "giving" vote's cost center or project concerned to give effect to the budgetary transfer (virement).
-In addition, the transferring function must clearly indicate to which cost center or capital project the budget provision will be transferred to and provide a clear motivation for the transfer. - Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustments budget (per MFMA Section 28) - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are not permissible between votes.

-- 5.7 Virements between Trading and Rate funded functions are not allowed, due to the differing impacts on respective tariffs or Rates borne services' budgets, unless adopted via adjustment budgets (per MFMA Section 28) - 5.8 Virements are subject to the approval of the relevant Director and Municipal Manager for her directorate.
+- 5.1 The virement process represents the major mechanism to align and take corrective (financial/budgetary) action within a vote (Directorate) during a financial year. - 5.2 In order for a vote (Directorate) to transfer funds from one cost centre or capital project to another cost centre or capital project, a saving has to be identified within the monetary limitations of the approved "giving" cost centre or capital project allocations on the respective budgets. - 5.3 Sufficient, (no committed) budgetary provision should be available within the "giving" vote's cost centre or project concerned to give effect to the budgetary transfer (virement).
+In addition, the transferring function must clearly indicate to which cost centre or capital project the budget provision will be transferred to and provide a clear motivation for the transfer. - 5.4 Any budgetary amendment of which the net impact will be a change to the total approved annual budget allocation and any other amendments not covered in this policy are to be considered for budgetary adoption via an adjustments budget (per MFMA Section 28) - 5.5 In terms of Section 17 of the MFMA a municipality's budget is divided into an operating and capital budget and consequently no virements are permitted between Operating and Capital Budgets. - 5.6 Virements are not permissible between votes. - 5.7 Virements between Trading and Rate funded functions are not allowed, due to the differing impacts on respective tariffs or Rates borne services' budgets, unless adopted via adjustment budgets (per MFMA Section 28)